 Over the past years, I have written several medium sized VHDL cores for use with the fault-tolerant OBC architecture I developed.
 These realize supervisor control and remote debugging of the MPSoC, and communication with a configuration controller implemented in static logic within the FPGA.
 Since 2014, I have continuously used Xilinx Vivado and ISE as well as the relevant IP libraries including AXI, Microblaze, and network on chip IP.

 I was invited into the Xilinx Radiation Test Consortium in 2018, and have been an active contributor since then.
 The mission of the XRTC is to characterize and mitigate radiation-induced effects in FPGAs, make the relevant radiation test data publicly available and comparable between FPGA generations to increase their use in critical applications.
 To do so, the XRTC develops and maintains standard test hardware and infrastructure for radiations testing as well as laser fault injection and systematically conducts test campaigns.
 The consortium consists of new and old space companies and institutions.

-Since being an XRTC member, I have contributed to the development of a Xilinx Virtex 7 device test card (DuT), analyzing and reviewing PCB designs, and debugging hardware issues.
-I have been one of the main designers of the Kintex Ultrascale KU060 DuT card since its conception.
-The KU060 DuT-card went into manufacturing March 2020, and is depicted below.
-The board design was mainly created with the Siemens/Mentor Expedition suite available to several of the consortium members.
+Since being an XRTC member, I have contributed to the development of a Xilinx KU060 device test card (DuT), analyzing and reviewing PCB designs, and debugging hardware issues.
+The KU060 DuT-card went into manufacturing Q1/2020, and is depicted below.

 System and Network Architecture